netgloo/benjamin/readme.md

 ### Configurations

-If you want to start developing the website you can [start now](#start-the-application).
-You don't have to configure anything.
+If you want to start developing the website you can <strong>[start now](#start-the-application)</strong>.
+You don't have to configure anything more.

-However, you may find useful configurations [here](https://laravel.com/docs/5.2/configuration#environment-configuration), like how to changing the timezone.
+However, you may find helpful to take a look on how to configure a new Laravel application from [here](https://laravel.com/docs/5.2/configuration).

 ### Start the application